CRH

 5. CRH and ADHD

-One study found that CRH1 antagonists were able to improve working memory in a dose-dependent manner in rats stressed by intense handling.
-The improvement was consistent with the degree of improvement produced by ADHD medications.49 This was true for the nonselective CRH antagonist D-Phe-CRF as well as the selective CRH1 antagonist NBI 35965.
+One study found that CRH1 antagonists were able to improve working memory in rats stressed by intensive handling in a dose-dependent manner.
+The improvement corresponded to the degree of improvement with ADHD medication.49 This applied to the non-selective CRH antagonist D-Phe-CRF as well as the selective CRH1 antagonist NBI 35965.

 Zhang, Lv, Yuan, Fan, Li, Sun, Hu (2019): Whole-Brain Mapping of Monosynaptic Afferent Inputs to Cortical CRH Neurons.
 Front Neurosci.
 2019 Jun 4;13:565. doi: 10.3389/fnins.2019.00565. eCollection 2019. ↥ ↥ ↥ ↥ ↥ ↥